 Petty cash funds are used in order to provide change at retail locations for approved University activities.
 Petty cash funds can also be used in select research-related studies when alternative disbursement methods are not an option.
 The amount of the fund requested should be limited to minimum operating requirements to prevent theft.

-The Office of the Treasurer, in consultation with Cash Management, is responsible for approving and controlling all petty cash funds.
+The Office of the Vice President for Finance and Treasurer is responsible for approving and controlling all petty cash funds.
 Due to the University’s goal to reduce cash on campus, no new petty cash accounts will be established beginning May 2019.

 The Senior Business Officer of the school/center or assigned designee is responsible for their respective petty cash fund(s).